DFE-Digital/teacher-success/app/views/content/prepare-for-training/what-to-expect-from-your-teacher-training-provider.md

 Your training provider might also offer services like careers advisers or mental health support.
 It's useful to be aware of what these are and how you can access them.

-You can also <%= govuk_link_to "find alternative ways to get support on your training", "/get-support" %> or read <%= govuk_link_to "Get Into Teaching's information about funding for trainee teachers", "https://getintoteaching.education.gov.uk/funding-and-support" %>.
+You can also <%= govuk_link_to "find alternative ways to get support on your training", "/get-support" %> or read <%= tracked_link_to "Get Into Teaching's information about funding for trainee teachers", "https://getintoteaching.education.gov.uk/funding-and-support" %>.

 ## Absence procedures
 If you’re ill during your training, it’s important to know how you should communicate this with both your training provider and placement school.